MNFuad/ataxia-eigenmodes/README.md

 This repository accompanies the work:

-> **Geometric Brain Signatures for Diagnosing Rare Hereditary Ataxias and Predicting Function**
+> **Geometric Brain Signatures for Characterising Hereditary Ataxias and Functional Inference: a multicohort study**

 It implements a complete pipeline for **geometric eigenmode analysis** of structural and functional MRI in Friedreich's Ataxia (FA) and spinocerebellar ataxias (SCA).